grantcarthew/node-rethinkdb-job-queue/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+Want to help but not sure how?
+Checkout the [idea](/wiki/Ideas) page.

 Please see the [debugging](https://github.com/grantcarthew/node-rethinkdb-job-queue/wiki/Debugging) and [testing](https://github.com/grantcarthew/node-rethinkdb-job-queue/wiki/Testing) documents for more detail.

 ## Credits